Rahil124/temporaryforClass/README.md

 # temporaryforClass
-a temporary Respository for class
+a temporary Repository for class